actions/actions-runner-controller/README.md

           hostPath:
             path: /mnt/docker-extra
             type: DirectoryOrCreate
+        - name: repo
+          hostPath:
+            path: /mnt/repo
+            type: DirectoryOrCreate
       dockerVolumeMounts:
         - mountPath: /var/lib/docker
           name: docker-extra
+      # You can mount some of the shared volumes to the runner container using volumeMounts.
+      # NOTE: Do not try to mount the volume onto the runner workdir itself as it will not work.
+You could mount it however on a sub directory in the runner workdir
+      # Please see https://github.com/actions-runner-controller/actions-runner-controller/issues/630#issuecomment-862087323 for more information.
+      volumeMounts:
+        - mountPath: /home/runner/work/repo
+          name: repo
       # Optional name of the container runtime configuration that should be used for pods.
       # This must match the name of a RuntimeClass resource available on the cluster.
       # More info: https://kubernetes.io/docs/concepts/containers/runtime-class